usc-isi-i2/ppjoin/README.md

 PPJoin and P4Join Python 3 implementation.

-## PPjoin
+## PPJoin

+PPJoin is introduced from

+> Xiao, Chuan, et al. "Efficient similarity joins for near-duplicate detection."
+ACM Transactions on Database Systems (TODS) 36.3 (2011): 1-41.

-This repository is based on https://github.com/teh/ppjoin
+> This implementation is based on https://github.com/teh/ppjoin.

-## Usage

 `ppjoin` function takes a list of datasets from different parties and a threshold `t` as input.
 Each dataset is a list of records and each record is formed by list of tokens.